Kamianets-Podilskyi: World War II

+Ukrainian Insurgent Army

 A structural network of the OUN functioned on the territory of the city: Kamianets-Podilsky District, which belonged to the UPA-South.
 During the German occupation, Ukrainian national forces formed local self-government bodies: the regional administration, the regional department of education.
 Hryhoriy Kybets was appointed the head of the regional administration.

 In 1944-45, the 19th tactical division of the Kamianets UPA, the Lysonya military district, and the UPA-West military group operated on the territory of Kamianechchyna in 1944-45.
 The department was later divided into two parts in the summer of 1945.
 And self-defense bush units of the UPA from Ternopil Oblast also went on raids.